farhan-439/farhan-439/README.md

 - [LinkedIn](https://www.linkedin.com/in/farhanmashrur)
 - [Email](mailto:fm454@cornell.edu)

-Feel free to reach out for collaborations or just to say hi! 😊

-🌱 I'm currently learning

-Advanced machine learning techniques and their applications in finance Functional programming paradigms with OCaml
-Full-stack development with modern frameworks

 Feel free to explore my repositories and reach out if you'd like to collaborate on projects!